 Tennyo had been the target of this sort of thing on occasion, at least until the Halloween Invasion impressed on most of the students just how dangerous this was.
 The fact that it still kept happening led the Whateley administrators to invoke Section 33 of the school charter for her, meaning that any deliberate provocation - taunting her, bullying her, starting a fight with her outside of training exercises, etc. - can now result in immediate expulsion.
 There has only been one case where this is not so.
 Let us just say that it involved the simulators, the reincarnation of the Greek god of the underworld and two hackers.
 Greek God has issues and wasn't expelled.
 Those who set it up, however...

-Most of the "Class X Entity" students fall under this — Fey, for example, is a Wiz-7 — a mutant/mage so powerful that her special order says that the corrupt Mutant Control Office has pre-approval to use lethal force on her if she gets out of line.
+Most of the "Class X Entity" students fall under this Fey, for example, is a Wiz-7 a mutant/mage so powerful that her special order says that the corrupt Mutant Control Office has pre-approval to use lethal force on her if she gets out of line.

-In Worm, when Skitter turns herself in to the authorities and the officials interrogating her push her into retaliating.
+When Skitter turns herself in to the authorities and the officials interrogating her push her into retaliating.
 The results aren't pretty.
 Two people die.
 One of the PRT directors, and Alexandria, who finds out that being invulnerable/invincible doesn't necessarily mean you don't need to breathe.